 Students who have not achieved the minimum GPA, grade standards, or other assessment criteria may still apply to be considered for provisional acceptance.
 See Admission Categories.

 Visit apply.bethel.edu to apply for admission online.
-Submit all application materials online in the application portal or send electronically to caps-data@bethel.edu.
+Submit all application materials online in the application portal or send via email (caps-apply@bethel.edu).